bambooforest/IntroDataScience_Spring_2022/11_Dimensionality_reduction_clustering_II/README.md

     -   Use methods to determine the optimal number of clusters (see [section](#how-many-clusters-to-choose))
-    -   It is a good rule of thumb, to have about similar number of data points in each cluster (depends on your original data)
+    -   It is a good rule of thumb, to have about similar number of data points in each cluster (but this depends on your original data structure)
 -   Make sure to **describe the cluster patterns comprehensibly**
     -   Which characteristics represent each of the clusters?
     -   Which characteristics distinguish my clusters?